othim/py-ncsm/README.txt

 ## Important things to note about the code:

-- This code is primarely written to consider the triton (^3H) in the limit of isospin symmetry.
+- This code is primarily written to consider the triton (^3H) in the limit of isospin symmetry.
 This is reminded through the flag:

   isospin_sym = True

-  If isospin_sym is this is set to false, the code will terminate since that is not implemented.
+  If isospin_sym is set to false, the code will terminate since that is not implemented.

 ## External dependencies: